 Faster parts damage

-Increased pressure and heat on the system can lead to faster damage of the parts.
+Increased pressure and heat on the system can lead to faster damage to the parts.
 This will prevent the system from functioning efficiently.
 Fans and belts are very much prone to damage, causing a lot of trouble.

 Frequent refrigerant leaks